 The UTZ hazelnut program is growing quickly.
-The independent sustainability program has now certified more than 4000 hazelnut farmers and 80% of the exporters in the hazelnut sector in Turkey and has started in Georgia.
+The independent sustainability program has now certified more than 6,800 hazelnut farmers (2018) and 80% of the exporters in the hazelnut sector in Turkey and is now open to other countries.
 Farmers are trained to improve conditions for workers, to prevent child labor, and to apply good agricultural practices that can increase productivity and improve quality.

 Making the whole hazelnut sector more sustainable, however, is a step-by-step journey.
 Tackling issues like child labor, living conditions for workers and productivity requires cooperation amongst farmers, traders, industry, as well as other actors like NGOs, government and third parties.
-Together with Leonie Haakshorst, manager of the UTZ hazelnut program, we take a closer look at the social issues and how we can drive improvement.
+Together with Leonie Haakshorst, Sector Lead Hazelnut & Coconut, we take a closer look at the social issues and how we can drive improvement.

 What’s the problem?